German neo-Nazi bands attempt to appeal more broadly to an audience that is opposed to the government’s position on asylum seekers.

 The endurance, and perhaps the increased visibility, if not popularity, of neo-Nazi music in Germany forces its citizens to ponder the implications of the persistence of white supremacy and radical-right ideologies, however fringe, in German cultural life.
 With its pageantry and its intentional militant presence, moreover, Germans will be forced to consider what challenges might lie ahead for their attempt to construct a 21st-century multicultural society when the specter of neo-Nazism is never far away.

-Ms Bethan Johnson is an Early Career Researcher Fellow at CARR and PhD candidate at the University of Cambridge, where her doctoral research examines the intellectual underpinnings of violent sub-state nationalisms in the Cold War West.
+Ms Bethan Johnson is a Doctoral Fellow at CARR and PhD candidate at the University of Cambridge, where her doctoral research examines the intellectual underpinnings of violent sub-state nationalisms in the Cold War West.
 Her profile can be found here:

 © Bethan Johnson.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).